 The Karate Institute of America & the Kiado-Ryu Martial Arts System

 In 1979, King founded the Karate Institute of America (KIA) in Mission Viejo, California and developed the Kiado-Ryu system of martial arts.
 He has taught professionally since then, serving thousands of men, women and children of all ages and backgrounds.
-Currently the KIA has sixty-three Black Belts.
+Currently the KIA has sixty-four Black Belts.
 The average time to achieve this esteemed rank is six years.

 Mr. King has received high praise from many of his students.
 Read Martial Arts Endorsements.The women's self-defense workshops offered by Mr. King have also been extremely well received.
 To discover what has been said, read Women's Workshop Testimonials.